-- HTTP traffic is not encrypted so government t surveillance systems and your ISP can see what you are doing.
-If connected through HTTPS (SSL) then traffic cannot be monitored but the IP of the SHTTP website can be logged.
+- HTTP traffic is not encrypted, so government surveillance systems and your ISP can see what you are doing.
+If connected through HTTPS (SSL) then traffic cannot be monitored, but the IP of the HTTPS website can be logged.
 SSL encryption is roughly equivalent to 128-bit key length.

 - Each web browser must be configured individually to use the proxy server.
 However, the good news is that this is well supported by all browsers

 SOCKS servers do not interpret network traffic at all, which makes them much more flexible, but because they are usually handling more traffic, usually slower.
 The big advantage of the SOCKS protocol is that it supports any kind of internet traffic, such as POP3 and SMTP for emails, IRC chat, FTP for uploading files to websites, and torrent files.
 The latest iteration of the protocol is SOCKS5.

 - Can handle any kind of internet traffic (including torrents)

 - Each piece of software (e.g BitTorrent client) must be configured individually

 - Same security issues as HTTP

 If you only need to hide your identity for BitTorrent downloading then a SOCKS proxy with an SSL connection may be all you require.